Wolfgang Leonhard: In the Soviet Union

-From 1935 to 1937, Leonhard attended Karl Liebknecht School in Moscow, a school for the children of German and Austrian antifascists.
-A special children's home (Children's Home No. 6) had been established in Moscow for Austrian and German orphans of fascism; Leonhard lived there from September 1936 to August 1939, when it was closed a week after the Molotov-Ribbentrop Pact, following months of pressure after a number of residents were arrested in the so-called Hitler Youth Conspiracy.
+From 1935 to 1937, Leonhard attended Karl Liebknecht School in Moscow, a school for the children of German and Austrian Communists.
+A special children's home (Children's Home No. 6) had been established in Moscow for Austrian and German orphans of fascism; Leonhard lived there from September 1936 to August 1939, when it was closed a week after the Molotov–Ribbentrop Pact, following months of pressure after a number of residents were arrested in the so-called Hitler Youth Conspiracy.
 Afterwards Leonhard enrolled as a student at the Moscow Institute for Foreign Languages.

-1936 was the beginning of "The Great Purge", a period of arbitrary arrests and trials in the Soviet Union.
+1936 was the beginning of The Great Purge, a period of arbitrary arrests and trials in the Soviet Union.
 Leonhard's mother was arrested by the secret police, NKVD, in October 1936, and had to do forced labour for the next 12 years, mainly in the camp of Vorkuta (see Gulag).
 With the help of Wilhelm Pieck, later President of the German Democratic Republic, Leonhard achieved her release in 1948.

 After the German attack on the Soviet Union on 22 June 1941 the Germans there were deported to certain areas mainly in the southeast, and Leonhard had to go to Karaganda but was able to continue his teacher training.
 A year later he was sent to the International Lenin School, the Comintern school that had moved from Moscow to Ufa during the invasion.
 Some of his teachers and fellow students there were to be found in leading positions after 1945, such as Paul Wandel, Heinz Hoffmann and Markus Wolf in the GDR and Jakub Berman in Poland.
 The eldest son of Yugoslav partisan leader Josip Broz Tito, Zarko, also attended the Comintern school at the time.

 Leonhard's final exams at the Comintern school in the summer of 1943 coincided with the dissolution of the Comintern and the closure of the school.
 He was now employed by the "National Committee for a Free Germany", an organization of prisoners of war and expatriates.
 First he worked for its weekly newspaper "Free Germany", whose editor-in-chief was Rudolf Herrnstadt.

 Anton Ackermann, one of the leaders of the "National Committee", made Leonhard an announcer at the Committee's radio station, "Radio Free Germany".